Schubidu/datum/readme.md

 ```

 Datum has all of the functions inherited from the base DateTime class.
 This approach allows you to access the base functionality if you see anything missing in Datum but is there in DateTime.

-> **Note: I live in Ottawa, Ontario, Canada and if the timezone is not specified in the examples then the default of 'America/Toronto' is to be assumed.
-Typically Ottawa is -0500 but when daylight savings time is on we are -0400.**

 Special care has been taken to ensure timezones are handled correctly, and where appropriate are based on the underlying DateTime implementation.
 For example all comparisons are done in UTC or in the timezone of the datetime being used.